 Keirsten Brager is a mom, wife, public speaker, CompTIA technical exam developer SME, and mentor.
-She holds a M.S. in Cybersecurity and several industry certifications, including Splunk, CISSP and CASP.
+She holds a M.S. in Cybersecurity and several industry certifications, including GICSP, Splunk and CISSP.
 As an active member of the Houston security community, Mrs. Brager has participated in a number of panels and public speaking engagements promoting strategies for career success.

 Dear random dude, before you slide the DMs: meet my husband Paul Brager, Architect and Dad-in-Chief

 Paul Brager, Jr has been a contributing member of the cyber security community for over 20 years, covering the spectrum of the discipline from security architecture and defensive design to security operations and incident response.
 He has extensive cyber experience in oil and gas, manufacturing, chemical, and telecommunications sectors, having held various leadership, up to and including CSO of an emergency management and incident response organization.
 In his current capacity as a Cyber Security Architect, ICS/SCADA/EA SME for Energy and Manufacturing with a major defense firm, Mr. Brager works closely with energy, chemical and manufacturing clients to transform and mature their critical manufacturing and operating infrastructure against cyber-attack, and provide actionable and timely telemetry to assist in incident response and postmortem forensics, against some of the world’s most complex adversaries.